AntonioMaccarini/dockerize-react-node-postgres-nginx-application/Readme.md

 ```

-## Build the frontend
+## Build the front-end

-Let’s write the frontend logic to process the API endpoints defined above.
+Let’s write the front-end logic to process the API endpoints defined above.
 Inside the __Project__ directory run the following code that will create a react project:

 ```bash